The job of an ENG Audio

 Here I’m on the outer banks of North Carolina getting ready for a live broadcast of Today show for NBC News.
 We had significant wind as we wait for the approach of a Hurricane.
 Wind speeds were gusting over 45 mph.
 A standard lavaliere setup is worthless in high winds.

-ENG audio requires a different mindset
+ENG audio requires a different mindset than production audio

 The process or capturing audio for ENG is different than working on a scripted or even reality television programs.
 Some things to consider: